pkmn/engine/src/lib/gen1/README.md

   glitch](https://glitchcity.wiki/Freeze_top_move_selection_glitch), which is not implemented and would also likely be incorrect if it were to be implemented due to how Pokémon Showdown incorrectly saves arbitrary moves with its choice selection semantics).
-Furthermore, charging / thrashing volatiles should not cleared if the user misses a turn due to sleep / freeze.
+Furthermore, charging / thrashing volatiles should not be cleared if the user misses a turn due to freeze / sleep.
 - **Hyper Beam**: due to improperly implemented selection mechanics, the [Hyper Beam automatic-selection glitch](https://glitchcity.wiki/Hyper_Beam_automatic_selection_glitch) does not exist on Pokémon Showdown.
 Furthermore, Hyper Beam's recharging turn should be cancelled if a